open-component-model/ocm-website/content/en/docs/guides/getting-started-with-ocm-flux.md

 EOF
 ```

+Again, we can use the ocm CLI to add the resource information in our component archive, just as we did above when we added the image:

+`ocm add resource ./component-archive deployment_resource.yaml`

 ### Inspecting Components

-Now if we inspect the resources associated with our component we can see the file resource is present:
+Now if we inspect the resources associated with our component we can see the file resource is present with its name `deployment`:

 ```shell
 $ ocm get resources ./component-archive